 In the glass, it looks a few shade darker than Crown Royal proper.
 On the nose, any further comparisons disappear, as Northern Harvest evokes a complex balance of light floral notes, nutmeg, orange rind, and baking pie crust.
 One thing is apparent about Northern Harvest before even taking a sip – it’s not going to be a disappointment (regardless of whether it’s “The World’s Best.”)

 After a sip, the rye makes its presence known in an incredibly approachable way.
 There’s a bit of allspice and a hint of ginger, with a kick of black pepper to remind you you’re drinking a rye – just without the aggressive bite.
-Norther Harvest also tastes of worn wood, applesauce, sweet orange, and – perhaps most profoundly – like vanilla crème brulee, with the toasted sugar and all.
+Northern Harvest also tastes of worn wood, applesauce, sweet orange, and – perhaps most profoundly – like vanilla crème brulee, with the toasted sugar and all.
 The finish is long and sweet, with the higher proof adding a nice throat-warming touch.

 Northern Harvest Rye Whiskey under the light.